Resource Banner

 8 Legacy System Modernization Approaches

 Legacy system modernization helps organizations to stay efficient, competitive and future-ready.
-Let’s look at the top legacy system modernization approaches that decision makers should consider.
+Let’s look at the top legacy system modernization approaches that decision-makers should consider.

-1. Rehosting
+1. Rehosting or Lift and Shift

 Rehosting or “Lift and Shift” is the process of redeploying application components to a different infrastructure (on-premises or cloud) without altering the code or features.
 Only the underlying hardware platform gets replaced with a modern infrastructure.
 Legacy applications and their core functionalities will remain as they are.
 This strategy is often used to quickly migrate legacy applications to the cloud and leverage its benefits without the need for code changes.